USACE/instrumentation-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run lint`

+Executes [eslint](https://github.com/eslint/eslint) against the internal configuration.
+All errors will be shown in the terminal.
+It is also possible to setup your preferred code editor to display errors visually inline.

+### `npm run lint:fix`

+Fixes any errors found in `npm run lint` that it can.
+<br /><br />_Note: not all errors can be automatically fixed, though most can be if they are simple character replacements or indenting._

 ### `npm eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**